OmAgarwal123/Bike-Sales-Dashboard/README.md

-##🚴‍♂️ Bike Sales Dashboard
+# 🚴‍♂️ Bike Sales Dashboard

 This interactive dashboard provides insights into bike sales performance across various regions, customer demographics, and product categories.

-#🔍 Features
+## 🔍 Features
-Sales trends over time
+- Sales trends over time

-Customer segmentation by age, gender, and income
+- Customer segmentation by age, gender, and income

-Regional performance analysis
+- Regional performance analysis

-Product-wise sales breakdown
+- Product-wise sales breakdown

-#📊 Tools Used
+## 📊 Tools Used
-Power BI / Tableau (or specify your tool)
+- Power BI / Tableau *(specify which one you used)*

-Excel / CSV data source
+- Excel / CSV as data source

-#📁 How to Use
+## 📁 How to Use
+1. Clone the repository
-Open the dashboard file in your BI tool
+2. Open the dashboard file (`.pbix` for Power BI or `.twbx` for Tableau)

-Use filters and slicers to explore the data
+3. Use filters and slicers to explore the data

-Hover on visuals for detailed tooltips
+4. Hover over visuals for more insights

-#📌 Insights
+## 📌 Insights
-Identify high-performing regions and products
+- Identify high-performing regions and products

-Understand customer buying patterns
+- Understand customer buying patterns

-Support data-driven marketing and inventory decisions
+- Support data-driven marketing and inventory decisions

+---

+*Created for analytics and decision-making purposes.*